 If your landlord refuses to take action to stop the disturbances after you have complained, you may be able to get a court to order your landlord to do something to stop the disturbance.

-If your neighbor’s conduct is really bad, you may be able to get a restraining order against the neighbor.
+If your neighbor’s conduct is really bad, you may be able to get a Harassment Protection order against the neighbor.

 Ask your local Housing Court for a restraining order.
 Most courts have forms you can fill out.